SamMajumder/AuralDataSuite/Deforestation_Drums/README.md

 1. Clone this repository.
 2. Install the required Python packages.
 3. Run the provided Python script to fetch the data, preprocess it, and generate visualizations.
-4. Check the `Figures` folder for the generated figures and timelapse videos.

 ---